franchev/hangman/README.md

 Forked https://github.com/camlegleiter/hangman

 ## Documentation overview
-This documentation will show how to setup this hangman Game in an AWS Hosting environment in a single Node configuration and in a Docker Swarm Clusters configuration.
+This documentation will show how to setup this hangman Game in an AWS Hosting environment in a single Node configuration.
 The overall goal is to create an environment where a developer can push their changes to this repository, which will then automatically trigger a jenkins job, which will update the changes on the hosting server.
-For both setups, we will use the same Github repository and jenkins server

 ## Setup github webhook to trigger jenkins on push
 - In github, in your repository, click settings -> webhooks